 But even with the escapism aside Top Model is worth watching for its visual appeal alone.
 The American version is the clear winner over the export versions in this respect.
 The budgets are incomparable.
 The American version is brighter and more lavish from the photo shoots to the judging rooms.
 The judging room in series one of Britain’s Next Top Model, for example, looks like the conference suite of a cheap hotel with a ‘Top Model’ sign stapled onto a grotty curtain.
 The Canadian judging room looks like it was borrowed from the set of an awful eighties quiz show.

+As to the photos, some are truly stunning and you always look forward to the photo critique each week.
+In Britain’s Next Top Model the photo shoots are approached with a good, British dose of realism that reflects the overwhelming probability that even the winner is unlikely to feature in any serious fashion editorials.
+The judges’ in the American original make claims to look for an all-round winner who can do ‘commercial’ and ‘high fashion’ but there’s no sustained commitment to preparing the contestants for the realities of the less glamorous end of the fashion industry.
+The show never sacrifices the aesthetic glory of the dream for such dreary concerns.
 So you’ve got escapism and aesthetics but Top Model also has some good, clean, family-fun entertainment thanks to the foibles of some of the judges and contestants.
 My all time favourite contestants from this point of view include Robin (cycle 1) who seems to have a biblical or moral maxim justification for everything she does, including buying $400 boots.
 There’s also Melrose (cycle 7), who epitomises the bitchiness that elimination shows can produce in people who are probably perfectly pleasant in the real world.
 In fact there’s a bitchy one for every cycle and usually a pair of girls who can’t stand each other so this never disappoints.
 The girls in Britain’s Next Top Model are arguably bitchier on the whole than their American counterparts and seem to form factions rather than there just being one or two bitchy girls within a larger group of nice girls.
 The first episode is always a selection episode and some of the auditions are priceless.
 Jaslene’s audition in cycle 7 is utterly glorious.

 My all time favourite contestant by far, for entertainment value, has to be Jade Cole from cycle 6.
 She is outrageously arrogant, not only because of her looks and modelling abilities (frustratingly she does produce good photos) but also from a wildly misplaced belief in her level of intelligence.
 You have to see it to believe it but she has a unique vocabulary featuring words such as ‘analystic’, ‘tornness’, ‘dwelve’, ‘withhandle’ and ‘derrogatoriness’ which she not only believes are accepted words but that they make her sound intelligent.
 My favourite quote is “Elephants are just incredible.
 They’re so preposterous” but there are countless others.